 We asked few questions on dental myths and facts to Dr. Sushma Sharma who is a Medical Practitioner and has Masters in Dental surgery (Orthodontics and Dento-facial Orthopedics)

-According to her, ignorance and illiteracy dwells myths and lack any scientific basis.
+According to Dr. Sushma Sushma, ignorance and illiteracy dwells myths and which lacks any scientific basis.
 Most of the time people inherit these myths from their earlier generation, and do not forget to pass them to the next generation.
 Though people are becoming more and more inclined to think rationally and logically, but still these myths are rooted deeper inside.

 List of such dental myths is long but here we asked and she explained few, most commonly prevalent myths in society.

 Also Read: Dental Myths Associated with Milk Teeth

-- I will loose my eyesight if I get my a teeth pulled outside:
+- Myth 1: I will loose my eyesight if I get my tooth pulled outside.

-Dr. Sushma Sharma: Its one of the most asked questions asked to a dentist and is actually a myth.
-Let me tell you, tooth extraction is nothing to do with the your eyesight.
+Dr. Sushma Sharma: Its one of the most asked questions asked to a dentist, and is actually a myth.
+Let me tell you, tooth extraction is nothing to do with your eyesight.
 Teeth and eyes have two different and independent nerve supplies.
 Removing upper, or any tooth for that matter has no effect on a person’s vision.

 - Myth 2: Dental treatment is always painful.

 Dr. Sushma Sharma: Dentistry has evolved a long way.
 Potent local anaesthetic and high speed drills with less vibration has made dentistry not only comfortable but painless too.

-- My teeth will become loose after cleaning:
+- Myth 3: My teeth will become loose after cleaning

 Dr. Sushma Sharma: There may be temporary increase in tooth mobility which is due to the damage already done by dental plaque but eventually teeth get firmer as plaque removal prevents gum diseases and dental caries.In fact, dental cleaning will stop further damage and your teeth will eventually start to feel firmer.
 In fact, in severe gum diseases with extensive bone loss, the teeth may become so loose that they are only held together by the tartar.So ,its natural the calculus removal shall increase mobility.